-Other than cash and investment in United States Treasury securities, the company holds noncontrolling ownership in the following investments described below.
+Other than cash and investment in United States Treasury securities and Bretton Woods and World Surfer, the company holds non-controlling ownership in the following investments described below.

 SM Merger/Arbitrage, L.P.
 During 2016, CIBL invested \$1,300,000 in a merger/arbitrage limited partnership ("Partnership") whose primary purposes are to invest in liquidations; in stub securities resulting from corporate merger, acquisition and recapitalization activities; and in risk arbitrage transactions related to mergers, consolidations, acquisitions, transfers of assets, tender offers, exchange offers, recapitalizations or other similar transactions.
 The Partnership may also engage, to a lesser extent, in other investments in securities including capital structure arbitrage, matched pair trading and related trading in options.
 A Director of the Company is the managing member of the limited liability company which is the General Partner of the Partnership.
-At December 31, 2021 and 2020, the Company's investment was recorded at \$1,708,000 and \$1,580,000 respectively.
+As of December 31, 2021 and 2022, the Company's investment was recorded at \$1,708,000 and \$1,743,000 respectively.

-Solix, Inc. CIBL owns, as part of the original spin-off from LICT, 10,000 shares of common stock (a 1.36% interest) in Solix, Inc. ("Solix").
+Solix, Inc. CIBL owns, as part of the original spin-off from LICT, 10,000 shares of common stock (a 1.43% interest) in Solix, Inc. ("Solix").
 Solix is an outsourcing firm that provides, among other things, USF administration services and other business process services to the telecommunications industry.
 The shares are restricted and there is no public trading market for them.